 Once you have done the items above or if you are starting from scratch you may want to consider moving from relative to absolute links.
 Relative links point a link relative to another page on your server.
 While there are performance and architectural reasons that webmasters use absolute links, the goal of this exercise is to bring consistency.
 Absolute links tend to make doing so easier.
 A relative link will look like:

 While there are other issues that can increase the number of URLs, solving the issue of canonicalization will help both your customers and us at Live Search get more of the URLs that matter.

 In our next post on large sites, we will discuss the benefits and implementation of HTTP compression and conditional GET statements.
 As always, if you have additional questions, feel free to ask in our forums.

-Jeremiah Andrick -- Program Manager, Live Search Webmaster
+Fabrice Canel and Jeremiah Andrick – Program Managers, Live Search Webmaster